Phase-modulated superconductivity via altermagnetism: Summary and Discussion

 Here we comment on the relevance of our theory to previous studies.
 The phase-modulated superconductivity with a single $\bm{Q}$ has been proposed in the context of noncentrosymmetric superconductors~\cite{Edelstein1989, Mineev1994, Agterberg2003, Dimitrova2003, Samokhin2004, Kaur2005, Agterberg2007, Dimitrova2007, Mineev2008, Smidman2017_review}, odd-parity magnetic multipoles~\cite{Sumita2016, Sumita2017, Amin2024}, and anapole superconductivity~\cite{Kanasugi2022, Kitamura2023} (in the first context, it is also called as helical superconductivity).
 In addition, a recent theoretical study has suggested the emergence of an FF state in valley-polarized superconductors, which have a Fermi surface similar to that in $f$-wave altermagnets~\cite{Daido2025_arXiv}.
 All the phase-modulated states discussed in these previous studies are attributed to odd-order terms concerning spatial derivatives, which can appear in the GL free energy by breaking the inversion and time-reversal symmetries~ \footnote{In particular, terms with the second order in $\eta$ and \textit{linear} in spatial gradient are called the Lifshitz invariants.}.
 In contrast, in our case the FF state can be stabilized even in the absence of odd orders; this situation is rather reminiscent of impurity effects under a uniform magnetic field~\cite{Agterberg2001, Houzet2006}.

 For the detection of the phase modulation in FF (helical) superconductivity, an interference experiment based on the Josephson effect has been proposed~\cite{Yang2000, Kaur2005, Kim2016}.
 We believe that this method will also be effective in observing the FF state in altermagnets.
+We have studied clean superconducting systems without spin--orbit coupling, while the conventional FFLO superconducting state under a uniform magnetic field is known to be fragile against disorder, thermal fluctuations, or spin--orbit coupling.
+The stability of the altermagnetism-induced FF state against such perturbations is crucial for its experimental detection, whose investigations are left for future work.

 Our study shows that altermagnets constitute a novel and effective platform for phase-modulated FF superconductivity in the absence of an external magnetic field.
-A key ingredient for this exotic state is the multi-sublattice degree of freedom.
+A key ingredient for this exotic state is the multisublattice degree of freedom.
 As a future direction, cluster multipole systems, which includes altermagnets, are unexplored and interesting platforms to realize exotic quantum phenomena.